albertodall/Toxiproxy.Client/README.md

 });
 ```

-Toxics can work both **upstream** or **downstream**; if not specified, a toxic works downstream.
+Toxics can work either **upstream** or **downstream**; if not specified, a toxic works downstream by default.
-In this example we add a _bandwidth_ toxic to the MSSQL proxy so to limit the upstream bandwidth to 10 KB/s:
+In this example we add a [bandwidth](https://github.com/Shopify/toxiproxy#bandwidth) toxic to the MSSQL proxy so to limit the upstream bandwidth to 10 KB/s:

 ```csharp
 BandwidthToxic bandwidth = await mssqlProxy.AddBandwidthToxicAsync(cfg =>